kijiproject/kiji/kijiproject.github.com/_posts/userguides/express/DEVEL/2013-11-14-kiji-sources.md

 #### schemaSpec

-This specifies the Avro schema to read the data in this column with.
+This specifies the Avro schema with which to read the data in this column.
 For more information about Avro schemas, see the [KijiSchema userguide]({{site.userguide_schema_devel}}/managing-data) section on Schema evolution.
 Here are the options:

 * `SchemaSpec.Specific(classOf[MySpecificRecordClass])`: used when you have a specific class